awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-elasticloadbalancingv2-listenerrule.md

 ### Ref<a name="w3ab2c21c10d644c11b2"></a>

-When the logical ID of this resource is provided to the `Ref` intrinsic function, `Ref` returns the rule's ARN, such as `arn:aws:elasticloadbalancing:us-west-2:123456789012:listener-rule/app/my-load-balancer/50dc6c495c0c9188/f2f7dc8efc522ab2/9683b2d02a6cabee`\.
+When the logical ID of this resource is provided to the `Ref` intrinsic function, `Ref` returns the rule's Arn, such as `arn:aws:elasticloadbalancing:us-west-2:123456789012:listener-rule/app/my-load-balancer/50dc6c495c0c9188/f2f7dc8efc522ab2/9683b2d02a6cabee`\.

 For more information about using the `Ref` function, see [Ref](intrinsic-function-reference-ref.md)\.